MaralMosafer/MaralMosafer/README.md

         },
     },
     architecture: ["Onion Architecture"],
-    quote: "I Can Fix The World If You Give The The Source Code" };
+    quote: "I Can Fix The World If You Give The Source Code" };
 ```
 <p align="center">